percona/training-aws/README.md

 ./start-instances.php -a ADD -r us-west-2 -p TREK -c 7 -m db1,db2 -i ami-014230ad6c3e10ec2
 ```

-### 2b.
+### 3b.
 Add More Instances

-If you need to add more instances (ie: more teams, or more students) you can do so using the -o (offset) to make sure the numbers match up. -c is the number of instances to add.
+If you need to add more instances (i.e.: more teams, or more students) you can do so using the `-o` (offset) to make sure the numbers match up. `-c ` is the number of instances to add.

 ```
 ./start-instances.php -a ADD -r eu-west-1 -p TREK -c 1 -o 6 -m db1 -i ami-9f10fbec
 ```

 In this example, the offset `-o` is 6.
 The next numbered instance will start at 7.
-The above command will launch 1 `-c 1` more instance named 'Percona-Training-TREK-db1-T7'
+The above command will launch 1 `-c 1` more instance named `Percona-Training-TREK-db1-T7`

-### 3. Get `ansible_hosts` and configure hosts
+### 4. Generate `ansible_hosts` and configure hosts

 Once all machines are up and running, we can generate an `ansible_hosts` file, which we can use to provision the servers.